crashingrocket/logbert/README.md

+# Upstream of `Predictor` and Other Abstractions

+Major classes are modified based on https://github.com/donglee-afar/logdeep.

 # Upstream Source of `bert_pytorch` Folder

 `bert_pytorch` is directly vendoring from https://github.com/codertimo/BERT-pytorch,
-probably with reduced layer number to minimize training cost.
+which is used for pretraining BERT, probably with reduced layer number to minimize training cost.

 # Dataset Processing Code